lasanjin/github-traffic/README.md

 # Github traffic
 Lists number of clones for each source repository.
-Works with Python2 and Python3.
+Works with Python 2+, 3+.

 ## How to run
 1. Compile & run
-   - Requires `pip install requests`
 ```
 $ chmod +x traffic.py && ./traffic.py
 ```